Updated April 2023.

-It’s looking like 2022 is going to be (yet again) an epic year for podcasts and especially for all things health and wellness.
+It’s looking like we’re having (yet again) another epic year for podcasts and especially all things health and wellness.

 (Oh, and don’t forget to check out our previous round-up of the best small business podcasts for hair, beauty, and other service-industry professionals.)

 In this blog:

 - Schedulicity Recommendations for the Best Health and Wellness Podcasts

 The Best Health, Wellness, and Fitness Podcasts for 2023